Karthons/typo3-sysext-form-docs/Documentation/ApiReference/Index.rst

 initializeFormElement
 +++++++++++++++++++++

-You can connect to the hook and initialize a form elements without defining a custom implementaion to access the element's ``initializeFormElement`` method.
+You can connect to this hook and initialize a form element without defining a custom implementaion to access the element's ``initializeFormElement`` method.
 You only need a class which connects to this hook.
 Then detect the form element you wish to initialize.
-You can use this hook to prefill form element data for example from database tables.
+For example, you can use this hook to prefill form element data from database tables.
 Note that this hook will be called **after** all properties from the prototype configuration are set in the form element but **before** the properties from the form definition are set in the form element.
 If you want to prefill form element data after the complete form element is configured you should use the :ref:`afterBuildingFinished<apireference-frontendrendering-runtimemanipulation-hooks-afterbuildingfinished>` hook.

-This hook is invoked by the methods ``TYPO3\CMS\Form\Domain\Model\FormElements\Page::createElement()`` and ``TYPO3\CMS\Form\Domain\Model\FormElements\Section::createElement()``.
+The initializeFormElement hook is invoked by the methods ``TYPO3\CMS\Form\Domain\Model\FormElements\Page::createElement()`` and ``TYPO3\CMS\Form\Domain\Model\FormElements\Section::createElement()``.
 That means the hook will **not** be triggered for ``Pages``.
-At this point you don't have access to submitted form element values.
+At this point you do not have access to submitted form element values.

 .. _apireference-frontendrendering-runtimemanipulation-hooks-initializeformelement-connect: